We've prepared this page to help address common questions regarding the ISTA Certificates.

 Only if you request it.
 ISTA does not make this distinction – it is up to the customer and receiving country to determine if a species is a crop or weed.
 Likewise, common names vary widely around the world.
-If you want the species listed according to a specific scheme such as US Noxious, Australia, Canada or AOSA, you need to request this when you fill out the request.
-There are many extra ways to report information on a certificate but the customer needs to make a specific request for this.
+If you want the species listed according to a specific scheme such as Australia, or New Zealand, you need to request this when you fill out the request.

 Whoever requests the ISTA certificate will be billed, however, the "Applicant" listed on the certificate will be typed exactly as requested.
 There is also the option to list a different applicant name than the bill-to customer.
-Please determine how this will best meet your needs, and mark clearly on the request form.
+Please determine how this will best meet your needs, and enter this clearly on the Online Services request form.
 The applicant name is required for a Blue certificate but may be left off the Orange.